NOTE: Make sure your Last Name, and First Name are on all the documents and that the names are also what you use as your name in the application.

 Students requesting an I-20 must provide the following documents: (Also, please see How to Avoid Delays in I-20 issuance, below)Financial Statement

-Please e-mail all your financial support documents and the bio-page of your passport in one e-mail to firstname.lastname@example.org in January 2017.
+Please e-mail all your financial support documents and the bio-page of your passport in one e-mail to firstname.lastname@example.org.
 (Hard copies will not be needed.)

 Your application will be considered for financial aid if you select this in the application, however, all students not funded will need to provide these financial documents, and to avoid delays in issuing visas, it’s advisable to have these documents in place early.